 In April 2022, the Company entered into the Loan Agreement with PWB.
 Under the terms of the Loan Agreement, PWB made available a term loan in an aggregate principal amount of up to \$20.0 million ("Tranche I Loan") available at any time after the closing date until February 28, 2024 as extended to August 31, 2024 upon the satisfaction of certain conditions set forth in the Loan Agreement (such date, the "Amortization Date").
-Based on the satisfaction of certain conditions defined in the Loan Agreement, PWB is also obligated to make available an additional term loan in the aggregate principal amount of up to \$20.0 million ("Tranche II Loan", or collectively with the Tranche I Loan, the "Term Loans") available at any time after the closing date until the Amortization Date upon the acceptance by the U.S. Food and Drug Administration (the "FDA") of two investigational new drug ("IND") submissions on or before March 31, 2022, the Company had not drawn down any Term Loans and had no outstanding borrowings under the Loan Agreement.
+Based on the satisfaction of certain conditions defined in the Loan Agreement, PWB is also obligated to make available an additional term loan in the aggregate principal amount of up to \$20.0 million ("Tranche II Loan", or collectively with the Tranche I Loan, the "Term Loans") available at any time after the closing date until the Amortization Date upon the acceptance by the U.S. Food and Drug Administration (the "FDA") of two investigational new drug ("IND") submissions on or before March 31, 2023.
+Although the Tranche I Loan and Tranche II Loan are now available to the Company, as of September 30, 2022, the Company has elected to defer making a draw.
+As of September 30, 2022, the Company had not drawn down any Term Loans and had no outstanding borrowings under the Loan Agreement.